CLIENT: Williams Operating Corporation (subsidiary of Barrick Gold Corporation)

 SERVICE SCOPE: Design (Infrastructure)

 A pump station located on a wall separating two operating tailings dams needed to be relocated due to silting issues caused by tailings levels rising in the dam.
-Halyard were commissioned to identify an alternative site for the vertical spindle pumps and to design an all-weather enclosure which permits year-round operation of the pumps and allow for reclaimed water to be pumped from the tailings dam back to the process plant.
+Halyard were commissioned to identify an alternative site for the vertical spindle pumps and to design an all-weather enclosure which permits year-round operation of the pumps and allows for reclaimed water to be pumped from the tailings dam back to the process plant.

 Several options were investigated, and it was determined that the most suitable solution was to relocate the pumps to a floating barge anchored to the dam wall and located in a relatively deep section of the tailings dam.